 Who has the cheapest state minimum auto insurance for seniors in Missouri?

-Our data show that Missouri Farm Bureau provides the cheapest state minimum auto insurance for seniors in Missouri, at around $286 per year.
-Progressive and Shelter Insurance also rank highly for affordable state minimum coverage for seniors in Missouri.
+Based on our data, $286 offers the lowest state minimum auto insurance rates for seniors in Missouri, at $286 yearly.
+Progressive and Shelter Insurance also provide affordable rates on state minimum coverage for seniors in Missouri.

 Which companies offer the cheapest liability car insurance for seniors in Missouri?